Awedtan/LaserTag/README.md

 ### A button that would immediately start a new game without exiting to the menu first
 - Was much harder to make than we first thought

+### Holding down the mouse buttons for automatic fire
+- Didn't get to it

+### Making projectiles originate from the actual gun rectangles
+- Didn't get to it, looks okay enough already

 # Implemented but not planned features
 ### Multiple game modes
 - We knew that we wanted multiple game modes, just didn't actually come up with any at the time
 ### The timer label
 ### The score label
+- These two are tied to the multiple game modes